 Artscape is committed to ensuring that its employees and volunteers who deal with the public and its clients receive training on accessible customer service.
 Third-party contractors who deliver goods and services on behalf of Artscape are required to ensure that they meet the requirements of the Accessibility Standards for Customer Service.
 Artscape’s training plan includes information on the Ontario Human Rights Code and the AODA.
 Managers and supervisors ensure that training records are maintained, including dates when training is provided and the number of employees who receive training.

 Artscape can provide a PDF copy of its Accessibility Compliance Reports.
-To request a copy or copies, please contact Carol Davies, Director of Marketing and Communications, by email at firstname.lastname@example.org or by phone at 416-392-1038, extension 25.
+To request a copy or copies, please contact the Director of Marketing and Communications, by email at email@example.com.

 All documentation on Artscape’s websites can be provided to individuals in an alternate format upon request.
-Please contact Carol Davies, Director of Marketing and Communications, by email at email@example.com or by phone at 416-392-1038, extension 25.
+Please contact the Director of Marketing and Communications, by email at firstname.lastname@example.org.